 Students enrolled in the thesis option should meet with individual faculty members to discuss research opportunities and to choose a research adviser during the first or second semester that the student is enrolled.
 After the second semester of study, course selection should be made in consultation with the research adviser.
 Part-time students are encouraged to enroll in only one course during their first semester and in no more than two courses during any semester they are also working full-time.

-Students are required to take four courses (a total of 12 credit hours) from a set of eight courses in the list below.
+Students are required to take four courses (a total of 12 semester credit hours) from a set of eight courses from the lists below.
 Two of the courses must be from the Engineering Core section and two from the Management Core section.
-The four required courses contribute a total of 12 credit hours toward the MS degree.
+The four required courses contribute a total of 12 semester credit hours toward the MS degree.

 SYSM 6301 Systems Engineering, Architecture and Design

 SYSM 6302 Dynamics of Complex Networks and Systems